 Where can I get EIN and DUNS numbers?

 On the face page of the application, you must enter the Entity Identification Number (EIN) and the DUNS number for the institution from which you are applying.
 Search for your institution's EIN on the NIH web at http://impacii.info.nih.gov/tools/ein/ein_index.cfm.
 Obtain your institution's DUNS number by calling Dun and Bradstreet's customer service office at 866-472-7362.

 I am a U.S. citizen at a foreign institution.
 What do I need to know to apply from a foreign institution?

-Information on eligibility that addresses what is required for a foreign application can be found at http://grants.nih.gov/archive/grants/policy/nihgps/part_ii_1.htm#eligibility.
+Information that addresses what is required for a foreign application can be found at http://grants.nih.gov/archive/grants/policy/nihgps/part_ii_1.htm#eligibility.
 Here are the things you must do:

 How do I find out the kind of grants I may apply for?

 The following Program Announcements are available for individual predoctoral applicants seeking funding by NIDA.

 Ruth L. Kirschstein National Research Service Awards for Individual Predoctoral MD/PhD and Other Dual Doctoral Degree Fellows (F30)